vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 By default, vSphere Integrated Containers Engine uses DHCP to obtain an IP address for the VCH endpoint VM on the public network.
 You can  optionally configure a static IP address for the VCH endpoint VM on the public network.

 - You can only specify one static IP address on a given interface.
-If either of the client or management networks shares an interface with the public network, you can only specify a static IP address on the public network.
-All of the networks that share that interface use the IP address that you specify.
+If either of the client or management networks shares a network with the public network, you can only specify a static IP address on the public network.
+All of the networks that share that network use the IP address that you specify.
 - If you set a static IP address for the VCH endpoint VM on the public network, you must specify a corresponding gateway address.

 #### Create VCH Wizard